Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 Activepieces

-Activepieces allows people to build automations by dragging steps onto a canvas and linking them together.
+Since Activepieces is a no-code platform, it lets you build automations by dragging steps onto a canvas and linking them together.

-Simple flows take just a few clicks, while features like loops, branching paths, and human approvals make space for complex workflows that mirror how real teams work.
-Tables act as a built-in database, so data can be stored, organized, and reused inside those flows. loop on items
+Simple flows take just a few clicks, while advanced features like loops, branching paths, and human approvals make space for complex workflows that mirror how real teams work.
+Tables act as a built-in database, so data can be stored, organized, and reused inside those flows.

 You also get the AI Copilot that suggests steps from natural language prompts.
 Some other tools pull structured details from unstructured files or automatically sort content into categories, too.